moshix/zlinux/README.md

 and provide the password you specified for this user during installation.

-Everything else is just normal Linux; ie you can run apt-get, etc. etc.
+Everything else is just normal Linux; i.e. you can run apt-get, etc., etc.

 A few things to know about the generated Ubuntu instance that will IPL from DASD after the install: